benSepanski/breadthNPageInSYCL/graphs/README.md

 `GALOIS_BUILD_DIR` to the top directory of your Galois build.

-* Run `make download-edgelists` to download the edge lists
+* Run `make download-edgelists` to run all the following targets
+    - `make download-example-arcs-edgelists` downloads a graph with around 100 edges from [[2]](#2)

-* Run `make convert-edgelists` to convert all downloaded edge lists into graphs
+* Run `make convert-edgelists` to convert all downloaded edge lists into graphs (skipping any which have already been converted).

 * Run `make clean` to run all the following targets
     - `make clean-edgelists` removes the directory of